 The acral eruption was frequently characterized by erythematous-violaceous papules and macules, with possible bullous evolution, or digital swelling.41 Feet were more frequently affected than hands.
-Non-acral sites were rarely involved and sometimes showed lesions with a targetoid appearance.^{39,41} In some cases, this was likely to represent true virus-induced erythema multiforme, theoretically triggered by SARS-CoV-2 (personal observation).
+Nonacral sites were rarely involved and sometimes showed lesions with a targetoid appearance.^{39,41} In some cases, this was likely to represent true virus-induced erythema multiforme, theoretically triggered by SARS-CoV-2 (personal observation).

-In the study by Galván Casas et al., chilblain-like lesions affected younger patients, lasted for approximately 13 days, occurred later in the course of COVID-19 and were associated with less severe disease.32
+In the study by Galván Casas et al., chilblain-like lesions more often affected younger patients, lasted for approximately 13 days, occurred later in the course of COVID-19 and were associated with less severe disease.32

-In their series of 14 patients with acral perniosis-like lesions, some authors found no abnormalities of laboratory parameters (complete blood count, C-reactive protein, lactate dehydrogenase and D-dimer; serology for Epstein-Barr virus, Cytomegalovirus, Coxsackie and Parvovirus B19).41 RT-PCR test for SARS-CoV-2 from swab was performed in very few cases, with negative results.
+In their series of 14 patients with acral perniosis-like lesions, Recalcati et al. found no abnormalities of laboratory parameters (complete blood count, C-reactive protein, lactate

-Fernandez-Nieto et al. retrospectively reviewed the data of 132 patients with acral lesions (mean age of 19.9 years) between 5 March to 15 April 2020.37 Two main clinical patterns of acute acro-ischemic lesions were recognized, resembling chilblains and erythema multiforme, respectively.
-Of the total patients, 41% had close contact with COVID-19 patients and 14.4% were clinically diagnosed with COVID-19 (16 patients had skin lesions after a mean period of 9.2 days from the onset of COVID-19 symptoms, and 3 patients simultaneously).
+Fernandez-Nieto et al. retrospectively reviewed the data of 132 patients with acral lesions (mean age 19·9 years) between 5 March and 15 April 2020.37 Two main clinical patterns of acute acro-ischaemic lesions were recognized, resembling chilblains and erythema multiforme, respectively.
+Of these patients, 41% had close contact with people with COVID-19 and 14·4% were clinically diagnosed with COVID-19 (16 patients had skin lesions after a mean period of 9·2 days from the onset of COVID-19 symptoms, and three patients simultaneously).
 None of the patients had pneumonia or any other complication.
-In 11 patients, a RT-PCR assay was performed from a nasopharyngeal swab, after the appearance of skin lesions, and yielded positive results in only two patients.
+In 11 patients, an RT-PCR assay was performed from a nasopharyngeal swab, after the appearance of skin lesions, and yielded positive results in only two patients.

-It has been speculated that chilblain-like lesions could represent late manifestations of COVID-19 in young healthy subjects.^{37,41} Future studies with serological examinations are necessary to corroborate this assumption.
-The lesions might result from a delayed immunological reaction against viral particles in asymptomatic/pauci-symptomatic forms of COVID-9.^{33,41} An increased type I interferon reaction has also been implicated.^{30,33}.
+It has been speculated that chilblain-like lesions could represent late manifestations of COVID-19 in young healthy patients.^{37,41} Future studies with serological examinations are necessary to corroborate this assumption.
+The lesions might result from a delayed immunological reaction against viral particles in asymptomatic or paucisymptomatic forms of COVID-19.^{33,41} An increased type I interferon reaction has also been implicated.^{30,33}

-Histopathological studies and other laboratory assessments on skin samples
+Histopathological studies and other laboratory assessments of skin samples

 Histopathological examination of lesional skin was performed in a limited number of cases (Table 3).

-Inflammatory lesions generally showed non-specific features.
-10,15,16,22,25-27,34 The histopathological picture of exanthematous eruptions was usually compatible with viral exanthem.
-The clinico-pathological features found by Gianotti et al. were reminiscent of Grover's disease in one patient and consistent with viral exanthem in the others.
-27 In the latter two cases peculiar findings were noted, with early dermal microthromboses in one and signs suggestive of lymphocytic vasculitis in the other.
+Inflammatory lesions generally showed nonspecific features.^{10,15,16,22,25-27,34} The histopathological picture of exanthematous eruptions was usually compatible with viral exanthem.
+The clinicopathological features found by Gianotti et al. were reminiscent of Grover disease in one patient and consistent with viral exanthem in the other two.27 In the latter two cases peculiar findings were noted, with early dermal microthromboses in one and signs suggestive of lymphocytic vasculitis in the other.
 Targetoid erythema multiforme-like lesions of the elbows, observed in patients with concomitant acral perniosis-like lesions, were characterized only by a mild superficial perivascular dermatitis.41

-Even fewer data are available on the histopathology of vasculopathic lesions.
-30,31,41
+Even fewer data are available on the histopathology of vasculopathic lesions.^{30,31,41}

-Chilblain-like lesions were characterized by lymphoid/lymphoplasmacytic infiltrate in the dermis, possibly extending to the hypodermis, and by a prevalent perivascular pattern.^{30,41} Signs of endothelial activation or plump endothelial cells in the venules surrounded by infiltrate were detected.^{30,41}
+Chilblain-like lesions were characterized by lymphoid-lymphoplasmacytic infiltrate in the dermis, possibly extending to the hypodermis, and by a prevalent perivascular pattern.^{30,41} Signs of endothelial activation or plump endothelial cells in the venules surrounded by infiltrate were detected.^{30,41}